 The Wurtele’s later hired Phillip Baxter as their consulting winemaker who also used to help make wine at Fife Vineyards.
 Phillip moved to Napa Valley in 1969 and worked at Charles Krug Winery; later he became the head winemaker at Rutherford Hill Winery.
 His son Phillip Jr and his wife Claire currently own and operate BAXTER, a hillside located winery about a 20-minute drive from Elk on the coastline which focuses on wines from Anderson Valley and other parts of Mendocino County.
 They also operate a small tasting room next to Highway 128 in Philo (Anderson Valley) which is about a 30-minute drive from the winery.

 In late 2013 the Wurteles sold the physical winery and one of their two vineyards, the Yverdon Vineyard to Jackson Family Estates (Kendall Jackson).
 The original home of Terra Valentine is now the home of Lokoya Winery.
-In 2014 while looking to take an additional step closer to really retiring the Wurteles also sold their Terra Valentine brand to their longtime winemaker Sam Baxter and his wife Angela.
+In 2014 while looking to take an additional step closer to really retiring the Wurteles also sold their Terra Valentine brand to their longtime winemaker Sam Baxter.
 With the Wurteles living in Minnesota, for many years Sam was the face of the winery and was synonymous with the brand.
 It made perfect sense for him to take over the ownership.

 Regardless, the views from the top are spectacular taking in the hilly landscape looking west in Sonoma County all the way to a gap leading to the Russian River in the distance – with also excellent views of Mt.
 St. Helena and a tiny sliver of the northernmost part of Napa Valley floor.
 From here, one can also look down into the canyon that contains the headwaters of Santa Rosa Creek – the same creek the runs through downtown Santa Rosa.

 They currently make a wide variety of limited production wines.
 Sam continues to focus on these wines that they have made for years but has also added several other small production wines to their portfolio.
-Unusual by Napa standards is a Riesling (dry and from Spring Mountain) and a Blanc de Noir, a sparkling wine sourced from grapes grown in Sonoma County.
-They also make a rosé – with 2013 being their first rosé of Sangiovese and Pinot Noir (usually Cabernet Sauvignon is part of their rosé program).
+Unusual by Napa standards is a dry Riesling from Spring Mountain and a Blanc de Noir, a sparkling wine sourced from grapes grown in Sonoma County.
+They also make a rosé – with 2013 being their first rosé of Sangiovese and Pinot Noir; usually Cabernet Sauvignon is part of their rosé program.

 Select Wines

 The 2009 Terra Valentine Syrah (100 cases) is 94% varietal with 6% Mourvèdre; it is noticeably dark in the glass.
 The bouquet shows dark fruit, some toasted oak and hints of cedar along with a blackberry note – almost briar like.
-It is a powerful and an inviting nose.
+It features a powerful and an inviting nose.
 The palate is juicy, mouthwatering with plenty of flavor.
 The finish is long with layers of fruit but without huge tannins.
-Rather the tannins are clean, very well integrated and show delicately in the front of the palate rather than the back.
+Rather the tannins are polished very well integrated and show delicately more on the front of the palate rather than the back.

 For many years they have made two Cabernet Sauvignon wines from what were their two estate vineyards: Yverdon and the Wurtele Vineyard.
-With the sale of the Yverdon Vineyard they will no longer be making wines from here but for upcoming vintages Sam made arrangements to source fruit from the vineyard that directly borders Yverdon.
+With the sale of the Yverdon Vineyard they no longer produce wines from here but for upcoming vintages Sam made arrangements to source fruit from the vineyard that directly borders Yverdon.
 After the sale of the winery and Yverdon Vineyard the Wurtele’s decided to keep the Wurtele Vineyard and today they lease the grapes from this vineyard to Terra Valentine.
-They tend to hold back their red wines longer than the average winery – during a recent revisit we were tasting 5-year-old red wines.
+They tend to hold back their red wines longer than the average winery, with current releases typically 5 years old.

 —

-For more information, to purchase wine including a limited number of library wines, to schedule a visit or to join one of their three wine clubs, visit: www.terravalentine.com
+For more information, to purchase wine including a limited number of library wines, to schedule a visit or to join one of their three wine clubs including a magnum only offering, visit: www.terravalentine.com

 Leave a Reply